Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 7. Cardiac ischemia;

-8. Pathological changes in the retina.
+8. Pathological changes in the retina of the eye.

 Blood pressure measurement technique

-For this method, a special portable device with a cuff is used, which the patient carries with him during the day.
-The device constantly registers changes in blood pressure arterial blood in line.
-To the patient, recording his actions and the time of taking certain medications during monitoring.
+For this method, a special portable device with a cuff is used, which the patient carries with him throughout the day.
+The device constantly records changes in blood pressure arterial blood in line.
+The patient records his actions and the time of taking certain medications during monitoring.

-Indications for performing ABPM and SCAD:
+Indications for ABPM and SCAD:

 2. The presence of damage to the heart, kidneys or other organs without a clear increase in blood pressure;